 The proposed housing allocation of Site BL1a would not be in a sustainable location.
 It would add further congestion to the local road network at peak hours and further contribute to the already woefully inadequate car parking in the Village centre.
 This Site is not "highly accessible" as stated in the Sustainability Appraisal.
-While it would be close to

-Whitlocks End railway station, the overloaded rail service (pre-Covid period) at that station gives access to Central Birmingham and to Stratford-upon-Avon.
-It does not provide a service to Solihull Town Centre or employment locations which are further than 15 minutes distance, for which there is only a slow and indirect bus service, and there would be no public transport to the 'UK Central' location east of the M42 Junction 6.
+While it would be close to Whitlocks End railway station, the overloaded rail service (pre-Covid period) at that station gives access to Central Birmingham and to Stratford-upon-Avon.
+It does not provide a service to Solihull Town Centre or employment locations which are further than 15 minutes distance, for which here is only a slow and indirect bus service, and there would be no public transport to the 'UK Central' location east of the M42 Junction 6.
 There would be no direct access from Site BL1a to the services and facilities in Dickens Heath village itself, as there would be no direct road or cycleway to the village centre.
 Cycle and pedestrian access to the village centre was a core principle of the design for Dickens Heath.
-The proposed footpath/cycle access to Whitlocks End station should have been done years ago.

-As we considered that this process was fundamentally flawed, we therefore carried out our own assessment (using the Council's own analysis) which demonstrated that the site should have been discounted at Step 1.
-We also carried out a sustainability test using the sustainability scorecard see: - www.thescorecard.org.uk The Sustainable Development Scorecard is a means of assessing a development's contribution to the social, economic and environmental pillars of sustainable development, as defined by the National Planning Policy Framework, in a subjective manner.
-Even with the proposed mitigation the score for this Site was only 41% sustainable.
+As I considered that this process was fundamentally flawed, I therefore carried out my own assessment (using the Council's own analysis) which demonstrated that the site should have been discounted at Step 1.
+I also carried out a sustainability test using the sustainability scorecard see: - www.thescorecard.org.uk The Sustainable Development Scorecard is a means of assessing a development's contribution to the social, economic and environmental pillars of sustainable development, as defined by the National Planning Policy Framework, in a subjective manner.
+Even with the proposed mitigation the score for this Site was only 41% sustainable, without the mitigation the score was only 30%.

 Para.72. of the Solihull LPR (2019) states that this Site (BL1a) is categorised as Green - "To be included in the plan as an intended allocation.
 This will mean the development of the site has either no or only a relatively low impact on relevant considerations."
 However, the Council's analysis of the sustainability and constraints of this Site are severely flawed and inaccurate.
 Site BL1a (4) was included in the Consultation Draft Plan prior to the publication of the Green Belt Assessment Report late 2016, so the Green Belt scoring was not taken into account at the first site selection stage.
+Of particular concern in the instant case is the fact that the Sustainability Appraisal lumped the land north of Tythe Barn Lane with the land west of Dickens Heath which have very different characteristics and restraints and would perform poorly if assessed alone.

 The combined significant adverse effects given below from developing the land west of Dickens Heath makes the proposal wholly inappropriate in terms of sound planning practise, and both national and local planning policy.
 The "Vision" for Dickens Heath is not followed through as the proposed housing site is not consistent with the paragraph on how settlements have green belt separating them, because this proposal will reduce the gap to one field only.
-We agree with the Council's Vision for the Borough as set out but consider that there are some missed opportunities for smaller scale developments and some of the amber sites to come forward in other lesser performing Green Belt locations, which would assist the Council in reducing its reliance on windfall permissions.
+I agree with the Council's Vision for the Borough as set out but consider that there are some missed opportunities for smaller scale developments and some of the amber sites to come forward in other lesser performing Green Belt locations, which would assist the Council in reducing its reliance on windfall permissions.